Management

 You get the idea!

-We also highly suggest partnering with an optician who’s able to conduct eye exams and write prescriptions for your patients.
+We also highly suggest partnering with an optician who can conduct eye exams and write prescriptions for your patients.

 3. Pick a Location